psuryateja123/python-behave/README.md

 pip install -r requirements.txt
 ```

-* if there are any issues in installing the dependencies, they can be installed seperately using
+* If there are any issues in installing the dependencies, they can be installed seperately using
 ```
 pip install name_of_the_dependency
 ```